return42/sphkerneldoc/linux_src_doc/drivers/ata/libata-scsi_c.rst

 Description
 -----------

      In some cases, this function translates SCSI commands into ATA taskfiles, and queues the taskfiles to be sent to hardware.
 In other cases, this function simulates a SCSI device by evaluating and responding to certain SCSI commands.
-This creates the overall effect of
-ATA and ATAPI devices appearing as SCSI devices.
+This creates the overall effect of ATA and ATAPI devices appearing as SCSI devices.

 .. _`ata_scsi_queuecmd.locking`:

 LOCKING
 -------

      ATA host lock

 .. _`ata_scsi_queuecmd.return`:

 Return
 ------

-Return value from \__ata_scsi_queuecmd() if \ ``cmd``\  can be queued, 0 otherwise.
+     Return value from \ :c:func:`__ata_scsi_queuecmd`\  if \ ``cmd``\  can be queued, 0 otherwise.

 .. _`ata_scsi_simulate`: